-An outreach competitive analysis will do exactly that—show you what your competitors are doing so you can plan to get ahead.
+An off-page SEO competitive analysis will do exactly that—show you what your competitors are doing so you can plan to get ahead.
 It’ll help you identify their strengths and weaknesses and give you insight into the tactics they’re using.
 Ultimately, it will help you figure out what you need to be doing so you can outshine (and outrank) your competitors.

 Helpful Competitive Analysis Tools

 While your brain is obviously your most powerful resource, having a couple of other tools in your belt will make the process much more efficient.
 The best SEO tools for executing a competitive analysis are Moz and Ahrefs.
 You can get by with just one of these, but will gain the best insights by using a combination of both.
 We’ll specify how to best use each of these tools below.

 What to Evaluate in an Off-Page SEO Competitive Analysis

 You’ll need to look at more than one thing to determine how big a threat each competitor is to you.
 Here are the most important factors to consider, and which tool will give you the information you are searching for.

 If you’re not already familiar with it, Domain Authority (DA) is a metric that will help you see how you rank compared to your competitors.
 It ranks sites on a scale between 1 and 100.
 Generally, you want your site’s DA to be as high as possible.

 But don’t get too caught up in worrying that you have too low of a DA—it’s a relative metric that you should use to compare your site to your competitors.’
 You want to see what DA range your competitors fall under so you know where your DA needs to be.
 If you’re looking at five competitors with DAs of 49, 53, 46, 51, and 50, your site’s DA should be at least 46 if you’re going to rank among them.
 If your top competitor has a DA of 53, that’s what you want to beat.

 Number of Followed Inbound Links (Moz)